MassivelyOverthinking/Stash/README.md

 ## What is Stash?

 Stash is a '__slots__'-based Python class-decorator developed to assist Python developers in significantly reducing memory overhead when initiating individual classes.
-It dynamically creates a new optimised class with necessary dunder-methods behind the scene (__init__, __repr__, __eq__), and also add user-specified methods to ensure custom functionality.
+It dynamically creates a new optimised class with necessary dunder-methods behind the scene (__init__, __repr__, __eq__), and also adds user-specified methods to ensure custom functionality.
 The application also supports immutability through 'Freeze' parameter, disabling user's ability to set attribute values post-initialisation for better memory efficiency.

 ## ❓ Why use Stash?

 Python's default class instances store attributes in a `__dict__`, which provides general flexibility but at the cost of significant memory overhead - Especially when constructing large numbers of objects.
 Stash helps to eliminate this fact by replacing this traditional memory storage with `__slots__` resulting in:

 * ⚡ **Lower Memory Usage**: Substantially reduces per-instance memory overhead.
 * 🚀 **Faster Attribute Access**: Slots-based storage supports faster lookup than ordinary `__dict__`.
 * 🔐 **Optional Immutability**: Prevents unintended mutations by freezing attributes post-init.
 * 🧼 **Clean API**: Less boilerplate code as `Stash` automatically generates `__init__`, `__repr__`, `__eq__`.
 * 🧩 **Selective Method Preservation**: Use `@conserve` to explicitly preserve methods - only keep what's essential.
-* 🧠 **Better for Large Datasets**: Ideal for performance-critical applicattion like data science, simulations, and high-volume APIs.
+* 🧠 **Better for Large Datasets**: Ideal for performance-critical application like data science, simulations, and high-volume APIs.

 **Stash is designed to help you write lean, efficient and Pythonic code**